 Wash, rinse, repeat.
 Day in, day out.
 There is no end to some routines.
 Some things just need to get done over, and over, and over again.
 But what if there was a way of solving this conundrum?
 Enter business automation!

-As we all know, products and services must continue to be brought to market and cash-flow must, well, continue to flow for a business to be viable.
+As we all know, products and services must continue to be brought to market, and cash flow must continue for a business to be viable.
 At the very least, things should be business as usual; but ideally, a business should experience growth.
-After all, in the context of a growth economy, remaining the same size is the same as contracting — the same as treading water until you’re no longer afloat.
+After all, in a growth economy, remaining the same size is the same as contracting—the same as treading water until you’re no longer afloat.

-As a business does grow, however, some things do stay the same — some processes remain wash, rinse, repeat.
+As a business grows, however, some things stay the same—some processes remain wash, rinse, and repeat.
 The important thing is that as a business scales, so do these kinds of processes.
-In other words, as a business does more and more of whatever it is that it does, it doesn’t find itself investing proportional resources in doing more and more of these repetitive (or recurring) processes.
+In other words, as a business does more and more of whatever it does, it doesn’t find itself investing proportional resources in doing more and more of these repetitive (or recurring) processes.

-In essence, every business has repetitive processes that can be automated to ensure that as the business grows, the repetition does not.
-These span:
+Every business has repetitive processes that can be automated to ensure that as the business grows, the repetition does not.

 In this post, we examine these processes and explore the value that business automation can offer each of these departments streamlining their operations so that they can focus on growth strategies (instead of repetition).

-It’s a business’s employees that make it possible for that business to deliver its products or services to the market.
-So it comes as no surprise that one of the first places that business automation can help it scale is through its employee onboarding.
+A business’s employees enable it to deliver its products or services to the market.
+So it is no surprise that one of the first places business automation can help it scale is through automated employee onboarding.

 Of course, there’s no single standard for how to onboard employees.
-Indeed, employee onboarding is something that doesn’t even happen at some companies.
+Indeed, employee onboarding doesn’t even happen at some companies.
 But the very fact that employee onboarding processes differ from business-to-business underscores the importance of having such a process in the first place.

-For example, HR can create an automated onboarding workflow that is triggered whenever an employee file is created, executing a series of automated steps that includes creating an employee email account, sending welcome documentation and team intro emails, scheduling time with key training stakeholders, and creating a new user for any software that new hire might need access to.
-This level of business automation not only frees up HR (and IT) resources to focus on other priorities but ensures that the new hire has access to all the resources they need to succeed in their new role.
+For example, HR can create an automated employee onboarding workflow that is triggered whenever an employee file is created, executing a series of automated steps that include creating an employee email account, sending welcome documentation and team intro emails, scheduling time with key training stakeholders, and creating a new user for any software that a new hire might need access to.
+This level of business automation frees up HR (and IT) resources to focus on other priorities and ensures the new hire has access to all the resources they need to succeed in their new role.

-Tip for success: when choosing a business automation solution, be sure it can be used by non-technical departments (like HR), to ensure they can be self-sufficient and not add strain to your IT teams.
+Tip for success: when choosing a business automation solution, be sure that non-technical departments (like HR) can easily jump on board.
+And to ensure they can be self-sufficient and not add strain to your IT teams.

 2. Accounting: Automating Month-End Closing Processes

-Accurate monthly financial reporting is essential for proper fiscal monitoring, strategic financial decision making, and ensuring a business is prepared for tax time.
-That said, financial statements are most valuable when they are (1) generated using Generally Accepted Accounting Principles (GAAP), and (2) produced in a timely manner — i.e. within a reasonable period of time after the month has ended.
+Accurate monthly financial reporting is important for monitoring money, making smart financial decisions, and ensuring a business is ready for tax time.
+That said, financial statements are most valuable when they are (1) generated using Generally Accepted Accounting Principles (GAAP), and (2) produced promptly, i.e., within a reasonable period of time after the month has ended.
 After all, you can’t make data-based financial decisions about the month ahead if that data isn’t ready until halfway through that month.

 Recording daily operational transactions

 Ensuring that all departments record financial activity as it happens helps ensure that finance has all the data they require for month-end reporting without delay.
-To this end, automating a process whereby all departmental expenditures are instantly transmitted to (and recorded by) finance in a consistent format will significantly reduce the time required to collect transactional data.
+To this end, automating a process whereby all departmental expenditures are instantly transmitted to (and recorded by) finance will consistently reduce the time required to collect transactional data.
 And as an added bonus, collecting this type of structured data now will set you up to be AI-ready in the future.